-Katie previously worked for eight years as a nurse at University of Minnesota Medical Center – East Bank in both oncology hematology and the medical ICU.
-She has traveled to 20 different countries and participated in many local volunteer programs, such as the Bridge for Youth and Higher Ground.
-She is married to her partner, David, and has three children.
+Before coming to Augsburg, Katie previously worked for eight years as a nurse at the University of Minnesota Medical Center – East Bank in both oncology hematology and the medical ICU.
+She has traveled to 20 countries and participated in many local volunteer programs, such as the Bridge for Youth and Higher Ground.

 - D.N.P. in Transcultural Leadership: Augsburg University (2014)